nofusscomputing/centurion_erp_migrated/docs/projects/django-template/itam/device.md

 To add a new model navigate to `settings -> ITAM -> Device Models`

-### Operating System

-This tab shows the operating system selected as installed on the device. the version `name` is intended to be full [semver](https://semver.org/).
+Operating System is also visible on this tab with the version `name` as intended to be full [semver](https://semver.org/).

 ### Software